 The core of the system is a server that is used for manufacturing process control.
 The server receives print requests from the operator.
 A person takes photos by mobile phone and then sends them to the printer.
 In case there are no available printers, photos are added to the queue till one becomes available.
 The status of each request and the current queue can be viewed on the operator’s portal.

-We’ve created special application for printer interaction.
+We’ve created a special application for printer interaction.
 It communicates with the server via the Web Sockets protocol.
 The app exchanges data with the printer via Bluetooth, it receives commands from the server and converts them into Bluetooth commands for the printer.
 The printer, in turn, prints images upon receiving commands from the app.

 Details about used hardware and software

 We used Server REST API based on Play Framework 2.4.x.
 Redis was used as data storage.
-The jesque library is used for persistent task queues and commands.
+The Jesque library is used for persistent task queues and commands.

-The server includes three task queues: for the printer, cooling device and alarm signals which have the highest priority among other queues.
+The server includes three task queues: for the printer, cooling device, and alarm signals which have the highest priority among other queues.

 The Publisher/Subscriber mechanism integrated into Redis was used for notifications generation about the completion of printing.
-The server subscribes to a completion event and app controlling the printer generates it when the printer stops printing the current image (i.e. the printer queue is empty).
+The server subscribes to a completion event and the app controlling the printer generates it when the printer stops printing the current image (i.e. the printer queue is empty).

 2. Gas/dust sensor